-The RCMP held a policy throughout the study period that condemned romantic or sexual interactions between officers and Inuit women, whether due to racist tenets, a fear of compromised policing, or a concern for abandoned illegitimate children once officers returned south.
+The RCMP held a policy that condemned romantic or sexual interactions between officers and Inuit women, whether due to racist beliefs, a fear of compromised policing, or a concern for abandoned illegitimate children once officers returned South.
 Despite this policy, sexual interactions were well known, according to Inuit and historical records.
-The relationships were common enough that liaisons between Inuit women and RCMP were referenced in a cartoon in the RCMP veteran's magazine The Quarterly in 1950.
-Romantic relationships followed a spectrum of interaction, from brief, consensual relationships to long-lasting marriages, but it is also certain that some RCMP used their position of authority to coerce Inuit women into sexual acts.73
+The relationships were common enough that a cartoon about liaisons between Inuit women and RCMP made it into the magazine RCMP Quarterly in 1950 (Figure 1).
+Romantic relationships followed a spectrum of interaction, from brief, consensual relationship to longlasting marriages, but it is also certain that some RCMP used their position of authority to coerce Inuit women into sexual acts.

-July Papatsie, from Pangnirtung, described the RCMP's power over women to the QTC in 2008:
+July Papatsie, from Pangnirtung, described the RCMP's power over women:

-With that much power, they could do anything they wanted to do.
-Anything. ... the RCMP could do anything they wanted with any woman that was living up north.
+With that much power, they could do anything they wanted to do....
+The RCMP could do anything they wanted with any woman that was living up north.
 Anything.
 Now that woman who was forced sexually by this officer cannot talk back, has nowhere to go and complain.
 Her husband knows but cannot do anything, is powerless.